jomirusergiu/R_ShapedButton/README.md

 Usage
 -------------

-Firstly, add Source files to your project.
+Firstly, add Source files to your project, after that:

 1. Create UIButton and set an image to it.
 2. Select Identity Inspector tab